 Click here to display Method 3: Restoring from the /data Directory.

-Changing the Inform Address for Multiple Site Devices
+Changing the Inform Address for All Devices in Controller

 ATTENTION: Use this method with caution.
 After completing these steps the devices will be setting the inform address to the new IP address or FQDN specified.